andikleen/pmu-tools/README.md

 A more gentle introduction is in [andi's blog](http://halobates.de/blog/p/262)

 toplev.py only supports counting, that is it cannot tell you where in the program the problem occurred, just what happened.
+There is now an experimential --sample option to suggest sampling events for specific problems.

 Requires an Intel Sandy Bridge, Ivy Bridge, Haswell CPU (Core 2rd, 3rd, 4th generation) On Sandy Bridge E/EP (Xeon E5, Core i7 39xx) only level 1 is supported